An official website of the United States government

 IMPORTANT: The process to recode variables is complex and is described in detail in the appendix.
 We are considering ways to simplify the process to recode variables in the microdata API.
 If we implement a simplified syntax in the future, it will break the current way of recoding variables and users will need to update their microdata API queries to the new syntax for all of their queries that use recoded variables.
 To stay informed of these important API changes, please sign up for Census Data API email updates.

-Some continuous variables like JWMNP or AGEP can be used in microdata API queries without recoding them because they have a relatively small number of possible values.
-The microdata API will require you to recode any continuous variable that has more than 1,000 possible values before you can place them in the columns or rows of an API query.
-Otherwise, you will receive an error message.
+Only recoded continuous variables can be placed in the columns or rows of the microdata API query; otherwise, you will receive an error message.
 For example, if you try to place household income (HINCP) in the columns/rows without recoding it, you will get an error message: api.census.gov/data/2019/acs/acs1/pums?tabulate=weight(PWGTP)&col+HINCP

 This is done because there is no way to present meaningful information to you without requiring you to define your desired categories up front.
 In the 2019 ACS 1-Year PUMS, HINCP values can range from a minimum of -$59,999 to a maximum of $9,999,999, which is much more than 1,000 possible values.